stefanholek/kmd/docs/kmd.rst

     Print the help screen for 'topic'.

-    Call help_<topic> if it exists.
-Otherwise, and if 'topic' is a command, print do_<command>'s docstring.
+    If there is a help_<topic> method for the help topic, that method is called with the (unexpanded) topic as argument.
+Otherwise, and if 'topic' is a command, the docstring of the corresponding do_<command> method is used.
-    If 'topic' is empty, print the default help screen.
+    If 'topic' is empty, the :meth:`~kmd.Kmd.help` method is invoked.

 .. automethod:: kmd.Kmd.help
 .. automethod:: kmd.Kmd.run